rschramm9/MOTUS_KIOSK/documentation/4_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 Verifiy Settings are:

-- "Enable Attract Screen" False (unchecked box)
+- "Enable Attract Screen" FALSE (unchecked box)
-- "Enable Full Screen" True (checked box)
+- "Enable Full Screen" TRUE (checked box)
-- "Enable Redirect Screen" True (checked box)
+- "Enable Redirect Screen" TRUE (checked box)
-- "Enable URL Filters" False (unchecked box)
+- "Enable URL Filters" FALSE (unchecked box)
-- "Enable Javascript" True (checked box)
+- "Enable Javascript" TRUE (checked box)
 - "Enable Network Protocol Filters".
 Both blob and data should be checked
 - Section "Reset Session" check the box for "Set Inactive terminal" and reset after 5 minutes
 - Section "Reset Session" check the box for "Enable Countdown" and show for 10 seconds
 - Section "Reset Session" check the box for "Enable Countdown on Manual Reset" (True)
-- "Enable Tabbed Browsing" False (box unchecked)
+- "Enable Tabbed Browsing" FALSE (box unchecked)
-- "Enable URL Toolbar" False (box unchecked)
+- "Enable URL Toolbar" FALSE (box unchecked)
-- In the "Quit" section, "Enable Quit Button Password" True (checked box)
+- In the "Quit" section, "Enable Quit Button Password" TRUE (checked box)
-- "Allow Multiple Displays" False
+- "Allow Multiple Displays" FALSE

+- In section "Keyboard Shortcuts"
+- 	"Enable Back/Forward navigation keys" TRUE  <<<< CRITICALLY IMPORTANT!
+- 	"Enable Settings keys" TRUE  <<<< CRITICALLY IMPORTANT!

 - In the "Password" section - you may wish to change the OpenKiosk admin password - but r*emember it - there is no password recovery mechanism!!*

+**CRITICALLY IMPORTANT **
+Before you quit - double check that:
+- Enable Back/Forward navigation keys is TRUE
+- Enable Settings keys TRUE

+Otherwise you risk completely locking yourself out of your computer with absolutely no way to recover except by reinstalling the operating system.

 "Quit" the OpenKiosk (button on upper right of the main panel)